jadecobra/python_tdd_exercises/source/truth_table_02_logical_conjunction.rst

     # AttributeError
     # TypeError

-* I update the function signature with a positional argument
+* I change the function signature with a positional argument

   .. code-block:: python